BitFlippedCelt/le-resume/resume.md

 Led the development of a computer-sharing marketplace for game hosting, with a focus on establishing an NFT ecosystem across non-blockchain native games.

 - Gained in-depth knowledge of Ethereum blockchain and EVM (Ethereum Virtual Machine)
-- Developed and deployed Solidity smart contracts using Hardhat for local development and testnet environments
+- Developed and deployed Solidity smart contracts using Hardhat and OpenZepplin for local development and testnet environments
 - Designed tokenomics to support a platform enabling users to "stake" compute resources and reward idle computing power utilization
-- Created on-chain assets using Solidity, enhancing understanding of blockchain-based digital ownership
 - Developed product roadmap for various phases of the company vision
-- This project served as a launchpad into blockchain technology, directly leading to the current role at Gala Games
+- This project served as a launchpad into blockchain technology, directly leading to a key role at Gala Games

 **Key Achievements:**